RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Performance Analysis

 \section{Performance Analysis}

-In this section, based on the received signals in DD domain for our schemes \eqref{DD output}, the analytical performance of AFER and spectral efficiency is provided with closed-form expressions.
+In this section, the analytical performance of AFER and spectral efficiency is provided with closed-form expressions.
 Moreover, the CCDF of the PAPR and IBO are also given respectively in sub-section \textit{C } and \textit{D} of this section.
 More interesting findings and insights are also given in this section.